mehampson/grad-assignment/index.md

 // returns ['Computer Science', 'Programming', 'Database Management']
 ~~~

-(Of course if you're defining your validators separately as described above,
+(If you're defining your validators separately as described above,
-it's probably more ergonomic to just reference those instead.)
+it's probably more ergonomic to just reference those instead, of course.)

 Once you know where the validator can be found, you can reference it directly in
 the route and pass it to the render context.
 Your res.render call could look